 Staying relevant in the music industry for an extended period is never a joke.
 Chris Adler is among the new millennium’s drummers who have been relevant for the shortest period that he has played.
 Many people imitate him, which makes him an influential extreme metal timekeeper.

-Adler went to Bishop Ireton High School in Virginia, and he later joined Virginia Commonwealth University in Richmond.
+Adler went to Bishop Ireton High School in Virginia and later joined Virginia Commonwealth University in Richmond.
 While in the university, he met his former bandmates Mark Morton and John Campbell.
 He got the inspiration for drumming from drummers like Shannon Larkin, who previously worked with Wrathchild America and currently working with Godsmack.

 Adler started working with the guitarist Ron Jarzombek in 2006, and they did the project ‘Blotted Science.’
-Adler went to Toronto, Canada, in 2013 to record the album Volition with the band ‘Protest The Hero‘.
+Adler went to Toronto, Canada, in 2013 to record the album Volition with the band Protest The Hero‘.
 This album made Adler win his first Juno Award, which is equivalent to the U.S. Grammy Award.

-He contributed several drum tracks to an album ‘Dark Roots of the Earth’ by Testament.
+He contributed several drum tracks to the album Dark Roots of the Earth’ by Testament.
 Together with the Reunion Band members Michael Angelo Batio, Jim Gillette, and Victor Wooten, Adler recorded three songs in a California studio.

-He got involved in a motorcycle accident in 2017, but he never revealed the incident to the public until 2018.
+He got involved in a motorcycle accident in 2017 but never revealed the incident to the public until 2018.
 In 2019, he parted ways with the Lamb of God after staying out for an extended period.

-Later in 2020, Adler made public his first project Firstborn, with James LoMenzo Megadeth’s former member.
+Later in 2020, Adler made public his first project, Firstborn, with James LoMenzo, Megadeth’s former member.
 Adler prefers Saturn Mapex drums, Gibraltar Hardware, Evans drumheads, Meinl Cymbals, Trick pedals, and Mark signature Sticks.